Islandora/documentation/docs/tutorials/create_update_views.md

 4. Name the view and select **Create a block**.
 Give the block a title and decide how you want it to display (Grid, Table, List, Paging).
 To progress, select **Save and edit**.

     ![Frontpage view collection list information](../assets/frontpage_view_collection_list_info.png)
-5. Customise the view format and sorting as required.
+5. Customize the view format and sorting as required.
 6. Add a _filter criteria_ to only show the Islandora model type of 'Collection' and **Save** the view.

     ![Frontpage view collection list details](../assets/frontpage_view_collection_list_details.png)